-Most notably, high-level analysis of national and sub-national risks from floods and earthquakes were undertaken for over 30 European and Central Asian countries, in which GFDRR secured access to risk analytics that were substantially below market rate and could be undertaken within a period of less than six months.
-From this information, GFDRR and the World Bank are developing risk profiles for non-technical audiences to support client countries in better understanding their disaster risk.
+High-level analysis of national and sub-national risks from floods and earthquakes were undertaken for over 30 European and Central Asian countries.
+Access to risk analytics were secured substantially below market rate and analysis undertaken within a period of less than six months.
+From this information, GFDRR and the World Bank are developing risk profiles for non-technical audiences to support countries in better understanding their disaster risk.

-In the Africa region, GFDRR is facilitating access to new risk information and providing technical assistance to client countries in the Southwest Indian Ocean Islands, with plans to scale up this leadership to other regions.
-The data from this initiative will be stored on an open data platform supported by the Open Data for Resilience Initiative (OpenDRI).
+In the Africa region, GFDRR is facilitating access to new risk information and providing technical assistance to countries in the Southwest Indian Ocean Islands, with plans to scale up this leadership to other regions.
+The data from this initiative will be stored on an open data platform supported by OpenDRI.

-Additionally, GFDRR supported a school safety project in Armenia by working with partners to identify an Armenian expatriate engineer, who specialized in seismic risk, leveraging his expertise and knowledge of local languages and cultures to train local engineers.
+Additionally, GFDRR supported a school safety project in Armenia by working with partners to identify an Armenian expatriate engineer, who specialized in seismic risk.
+The project leveraged the engineer's expertise and knowledge of local languages and cultures to train local engineers.